openalloc/openalloc.github.io/Content/index.md

 *** IMPORTANT NOTE as of August 2022, both FlowAllocator and FlowWorth will be open source.
 All ‘Investor’ features that were formerly an in-app purchase are now available to all users. ***

-# Welcome to FlowAllocator, and *now* FlowWorth
+# Welcome to the OpenAlloc Project

-_FlowAllocator_ and _FlowWorth_ are apps for the do-it-yourself investor.
+The _OpenAlloc Project_ focuses on tools useful to the do-it-yourself investor.

+It consists both of applications and re-usable libraries, with a emphasis on investing.

+_FlowAllocator_ is an application for rebalancing one’s portfolio.

+_FlowWorth_ is an application for tracking the value of one’s portfolio over time.

-They offer features accessible to those new to investing, as well as sophisticated capabilities for those who are managing multiple investment strategies across multiple accounts.
+These applications, currently available on macOS, offer features accessible to those new to investing, as well as sophisticated capabilities for those who are managing multiple investment strategies across multiple accounts.

 They provide you flexibility in managing your investment portfolio and can help you save time, gain insight, and discover new opportunities.